How to Become a Bookworm (5 Easy Tips)

 While a common goal for most of us is to simply read more, a healthier and more effective approach to improving our reading habits is to set clear goals.

-How can Basmo help?
+How Can Basmo Help?

 Basmo gives you the option to set goals for yourself.
 You can choose daily reading goals for the time you spend reading every day or yearly goals for the number of books you read throughout the year.
 Not only that, but Basmo will allow you to track your progress towards your goals through comprehensible statistics and animations.